-Osteoarthritis (OA) is a degenerative joint disease characterised by loss of articular cartilage, with an associated periarticular bone response.
+Osteoarthritis (OA) is a degenerative joint disease characterised by loss of articular cartilage.
+This is associated with periarticular bone response, the features of which are seen on the radiographs.

 It is extremely common, and prevalence increases with age.
 It is the most common cause of disability in the Western world in older adults.
 The hip is the second most commonly affected joint, with the knee the most.

 In this article, we shall look look at the risk factors, clinical features and management of hip osteoarthritis.
 OA affecting other joints is discussed more generally here.

-The risk factors for hip osteoarthritis can be categorised into:
+The risk factors for hip OA can be categorised into:

 *Evidence shows there is an estimated heritable component of hip OA is between 50-65%